riaandeventer/L2T13/README.md

 ##### 1.1   Dependencies

-The virtual environment requires the installation of python.
+The virtual environment requires the installation of python & tabulate.

 ##### 1.2   Copying Files